Thames homers twice, Brewers move into tie for top wild card

 Josh Hader got four outs for his 35th save in 41 tries.

+“We haven’t been scoring many runs and you keep getting different looks from guys with good stuff,” Pirates manager Clint Hurdle said.
+“All those arms were fresh and they’re real and there’s spin and velocity.
+We’re not hitting mistakes, and they aren’t making a lot of them.”

-Arcia gave the Brewers an early lead with a solo home run in the second off Trevor Williams (7-8).
+Arcia gave the Brewers an early lead with a solo home run off Trevor Williams (7-8).
 The lead grew to 2-0 when Thames led off the fourth with a home run on the first pitch from Williams.

 Thames belted a two-run homer off Michael Feliz in the sixth to extend the lead to 4-0.